harshguptaev/Property_Measurement-RAG-POC/docling_exports/RoofReport-66953450/RoofReport-66953450.md

 Total Roof Facets = 31

+Total Roof Obstructions = 6

 ## Lengths, Areas and Pitches

-Ridges = 81' 10" (8 Ridges) Hips = 194' 3" (17 Hips) Valleys = 145' 7" (12 Valleys) Rakes† = 127' 9" (11 Rakes) Eaves/Starters‡ = 236' 7" (34 Eaves) Drip Edge (Eaves + Rakes) = 364' 5" (45 Lengths) Parapet Walls = 0' (0 Lengths) Flashing = 49' 11" (7 Lengths) Step Flashing = 75' 10" (15 Lengths) Total Roof Obstructions Area = 28.3 sq ft Total Roof Area Less Roof Obstructions =3,165.8 sq ft Total Roof Obstructions Perimeter = 47' 8"

-Predominant Pitch = 12/12
+Ridges = 81' 10" (8 Ridges)

+Hips = 194' 3" (17 Hips)

+Valleys = 145' 7" (12 Valleys)

+Rakes† = 127' 9" (11 Rakes)

+Eaves/Starters‡ = 236' 7" (34 Eaves)

+Drip Edge (Eaves + Rakes) = 364' 5" (45 Lengths)

+Parapet Walls = 0' (0 Lengths)

+Flashing = 49' 11" (7 Lengths)

+Step Flashing = 75' 10" (15 Lengths)

+Total Roof Obstructions Area = 28.3 sq ft

+Total Roof Area Less Roof Obstructions =3,165.8 sq ft

-Total Roof Obstructions = 6
+Total Roof Obstructions Perimeter = 47' 8" Predominant Pitch = 12/12

 Total Area (All Pitches) = 3,194.1 sq ft

-- † Rakes are defined as roof edges that are sloped (not level).
+† Rakes are defined as roof edges that are sloped (not level).

-- ‡ Eaves are defined as edges that are not sloped and level
+‡ Eaves are defined as edges that are not sloped and level

 ## Property Location

-Longitude = -84.1125340

-Latitude = 34.1013360
+Longitude = -84.1125340 Latitude = 34.1013360

 ## Notes

 This was ordered as a residential property.
 There were no changes to the structure in past four years.

+Suggested

+Normal

+Complex

 <!-- image -->

+830 Forestwalk Dr, Suwanee, GA 30024

 ## Legal Notice and Disclaimer

-## 830 Forestwalk Dr, Suwanee, GA 30024

 August 23, 2025